awsdocs/amazon-s3-developer-guide/doc_source/transfer-acceleration.md

    + `bucketname.s3-accelerate.amazonaws.com` – to access an acceleration\-enabled bucket\.
    + `bucketname.s3-accelerate.dualstack.amazonaws.com` – to access an acceleration\-enabled bucket over IPv6\.
 Amazon S3 dual\-stack endpoints support requests to S3 buckets over IPv6 and IPv4\.
 The Transfer Acceleration dual\-stack endpoint only uses the virtual hosted\-style type of endpoint name\.
 For more information, see [Getting Started Making Requests over IPv6](ipv6-access.md#ipv6-access-getting-started) and [Using Amazon S3 Dual\-Stack Endpoints](dual-stack-endpoints.md)\.
 **Important**
-Currently support for the dual\-stack accelerated endpoint is only available from the AWS Java SDK\.
-For an example, see [Creating an Amazon S3 Java Client to Use the Transfer Acceleration Dual\-Stack Endpoint](transfer-acceleration-examples.md#transfer-acceleration-examples-java-client-dual-stack)\.
+Support for the dual\-stack accelerated endpoint currently is only available from the AWS Java SDK\.
 Support for the AWS CLI and other AWS SDKs is coming soon\.
 **Note**
 You can continue to use the regular endpoint in addition to the accelerate endpoints\.